 Children's sexual behaviour exists on a wide continuum, from normal and developmentally expected to inappropriate, problematic, abusive and violent.
 Problematic, abusive and violent sexual behaviour is developmentally inappropriate and may cause developmental damage.
-A useful umbrella term is "harmful sexual behaviour" (HSB).
+A useful umbrella term is "harmful sexual beautiful term is "harmful sexual be